Rob Hogg: Background

 Hogg was born in Iowa City in 1967, the son of Robert (Bob) and Carol Ladd Hogg.
 He received his B.A. from the University of Iowa and his J.D. and M.A. from the University of Minnesota.

 Political career

 State Legislature

-Hogg currently serves on several committees in the Iowa Senate - the Appropriations committee; the Ways and Means committee; the Environment & Energy Independence committee, where he is vice chair; the Judiciary committee, where he is vice chair; and the Rebuild Iowa committee, where he is chair.
-He also serves as vice chair of the Justice System Appropriations Subcommittee.
+Hogg is on Iowa Senate's Appropriations committee; the Ways and Means committee; the Environment & Energy Independence committee, where he is vice chair; the Judiciary committee, where he is vice chair; and the Rebuild Iowa committee, where he is chair.
+He is also vice chair of the Justice System Appropriations Subcommittee.
 As of February 2011, he was the only lawyer in the Iowa Senate.

 Hogg was elected in 2006 with 14,112 votes (59%), defeating Republican opponent Renee Schulte.
 He was reelected in 2010 and 2014.

-Hogg served as minority leader of the Iowa Senate for a little less than a year.
+Hogg was minority leader of the Iowa Senate for a little less than a year.
 He was replaced by Janet Petersen in 2017.